Differences in academic preparedness do not fully explain Black-White enrollment disparities in advanced high school coursework: Results

-As discussed in the presentation of our general approach, the reliability of our preparedness-adjusted estimates rests on the assumption that no unmeasured variables confound enrollment (and exam-taking) decisions and exam passage potential outcomes (Eq.~\ref{eq:confounder}).
-If this assumption does not hold, our preparedness-adjusted estimates may be biased.
-To assess the robustness of our preparedness-adjusted estimates to violatons of this conditional ignorability assumption, we apply the sensitivity analysis approach outlined above.
-This analysis assumes the prevalence of a binary unmeasured confounder $u$ and computes preparedness-adjusted disparities under different assumed characteristics of $u$.
-Specifically, we perform a grid search over the parameters defining the nature and prevalence of $u$, specifically, searching over $\alpha, \delta \in [-\Theta, \Theta]$, and $q_c \in [0,1]$.
+The accuracy of the preparedness-adjusted estimates of enrollment disparities across race groups in Figure~\ref{fig:disparate-impact-models} relies on the assumption that no unmeasured variables confound the relationship between AP math enrollment and exam-taking, and AP math exam passage.
+To assess the robustness of this result to violations of this important assumption, we apply our sensitivity analysis approach described in the Methods section.
+Our sensitivity analysis involves a grid search over parameters defining the prevalence of an assumed unmeasured confounder $u$; the influence of $u$ on AP math enrollment; and the influence of $u$ on exam passage potential outcomes.

 To determine the range for the grid search over $\alpha$ and $\delta$ (i.e., to determine $\Theta$), we calibrate the influence of $u$ to an estimate of the association between a known covariate, previous math GPA, and enrollment and exam passage.
 In particular, we binarize \nth{10} grade math GPA by coding grades higher than one standard deviation above the mean as $1$, and other scores as $0$.
 We then fit a logistic regression on our sample, predicting enrollment as a function of school, \nth{9} and \nth{10} grade high school English and science GPA, and the binarized math GPA variable, and find that students with a \nth{10} grade math GPA that is 1 standard deviation above the mean have almost triple the odds of AP math course enrollment than students with lower math GPA scores.
 Similarly, we fit a logistic regression on complete information students, predicting exam passage as a function of the same variables, and observe that students with a \nth{10} grade math GPA that is 1 standard deviation above the mean again have almost triple the odds of AP math exam passage compared to students with lower math GPA scores.
 This analysis suggests that even a variable like prior math GPA known to be predictive of both enrollment and exam passage is unlikely to triple the odds of AP enrollment/exam passage.
 Thus, we assume that $u$ can at most triple the odds of enrollment (or divide them by three), and at most triple the odds of exam passage, conditional on taking an AP math course and AP math exam (or divide them by three)---i.e., we set $\Theta = \log(3)$.\footnote{Balancing computational efficiency with search precision, we search over all combinations of the following parameters: $\alpha, \delta \in \{ -\log(3), -\log(2), 0, \log(2), \log(3)\}$, and $q_{c_0}, q_{c_1} \in \{0, 0.1, \ldots, 0.9, 1\}$, where $q_{c_0}$ denotes the prevalence of $u$ among White students, and $q_{c_1}$ denotes the prevalence of $u$ among non-White students.}